 With each of the different types of cataracts, cataract surgery is necessary to treat the condition and restore vision for a patient.
 Fortunately, surgery to correct cataracts is very common, safe, and effective.
 It is typically an outpatient surgery that is completed in 30 minutes or less (per eye) and generally only requires numbing drops and minimal sedation.
 The surgery involves the removal of the natural lens affected by a cataract, followed by the placement of an artificial lens.
 The vision should begin improving within a matter of days as the eye heals and adjusts to its new lens.
 While complete healing may take several weeks, everyday activities should be able to be resumed within a few days of the procedure with very little restriction.

 While these different types of cataracts can affect vision in slightly different manners, all of them can lead to significant loss of vision (even blindness) over time.
 Regardless of the variation, cataracts can easily be removed and prevented from recurring through surgery.
 If you are experiencing issues or abnormalities with your vision it is important to schedule an appointment with your eye doctor to provide further guidance.
 If you do have cataracts, your options for cataract surgery should be discussed.
 Before deciding anything, read our blog to know see what should be considered before getting cataract surgery and be sure to look into the do’s and do nots of post cataract surgery.

-At Heart of Texas Eye Institute, we are committed to delivering the best outcomes possible for our patients.
+At Heart of Texas Eye Care, we are committed to delivering the best outcomes possible for our patients.
 Both of our board-certified ophthalmologists have combined experience of over 100,000 procedures and are industry leaders in cataract and refractive surgery.
 This means that regardless of the type of cataract a patient is experiencing, we are able to address the condition and provide highly informed recommendations for each unique situation.
 If cataracts have begun to form or if you are experiencing issues with your vision, please reach out to us for a cataract consultation.